BiondaR/not-just-timeseries/README.md

 ## ✨ Before anything else

-Most of these methods were written and tested with time series in mind — but the underlying math (distances, ranking, re-ranking) rarely cares what kind of data it's looking at.
+Most of these methods were written and tested with time series in mind, but the underlying math (distances, ranking, re-ranking) rarely cares what kind of data it's looking at.
 A lot of what's here works just as well on images, text embeddings, or any other vector-representable data.
 Don't let the name fool you.

-Each package is kept in its own repository and its own Python environment on purpose — dependencies like `sktime`, `aeon`, and `tslearn` don't always play well together, so isolation beats one giant fragile package.
+Each package is kept in its own repository and its own Python environment on purpose.
+Dependencies like `sktime`, `aeon`, and `tslearn` don't always play well together, so isolation beats one giant fragile package.

 ---